-Jennifer Love Hewitt seemed to be nearly everywhere in the late 1990s after I Know What You Did Last Summer blew up her career.
-But a child star and beloved character on Party of Five, she was already on track for a big career before her breakout.
-Ever since her late-'90s rise to fame as the "sexy girl next door" type, Hewitt has been working on something - whether a television show, a book, or her family.
+Jennifer Love Hewitt seemed to be nearly everywhere in the late 1990s after I Know What You Did Last Summer.
+A child star and beloved character on Party of Five, she was already on track for a big career before her breakout.
+Ever since her late-'90s rise to fame as the "sexy girl next door" type, Hewitt has been constantly working on something - whether a television show, a book, or her family.
 Though she may have flown under the radar in recent years, Hewitt continues to put herself out there.

 In early childhood, Hewitt began taking classes in dance and singing and became part of the Texas Show Team dance troupe.
 This allowed her to tour the world, singing and dancing in performances promoting LA Gear products.
 At 10, Hewitt took part in local pageants, winning the title of Texas Our Little Miss Talent.
-Not only did she win an award, Hewitt earned the attention of talent scouts in the audience.
+Hewitt also earned the attention of talent scouts in the audience.

 Following their advice, Hewitt's mother moved the family to Los Angeles for better entertainment career opportunities.
 Hewitt's first real role was on Kids Incorporated, a variety show created by Disney.
 In the role of Robin, Hewitt showed off her singing and dancing skills from 1989-1991.